 PM is also a cause of health problems often associated with cardiovascular issues such as heart attacks and strokes.
 It also causes several environmental problems including visible haze and particulate settling.
 Particulate settling makes lakes and streams more acidic and depletes nutrient balances in a variety of ecosystems.
 It also stains stone and rock, including historic monuments.

 Given the above information, a significant reduction in vehicle emissions should result in lower levels of both NO2 and PM2.5.
-So, what are we actually seeing since the world went home?
+So, what did we actually see when the world went home then the pandemic started?

-By now, you have probably seen the striking visual that illustrates a startling reduction in air pollution over China.
+During lockdown, many of us saw the striking visual that illustrated a startling reduction in air pollution over China.
 After the government imposed stay-at-home restrictions to prevent the spread of COVID-19, NO2 measurements dropped substantially.
 In addition, measurements indicate significant reductions in other pollutants across the country, including PM2.5.
-An analysis conducted by Stanford Professor Marshall Burke indicated that the reductions in PM2.5 experienced in China has probably saved the lives of 4,000 children under 5 and 73,000 adults over 70.
+An analysis conducted by Stanford Professor Marshall Burke indicated that the reductions in PM2.5 experienced in China probably saved the lives of 4,000 children under 5 and 73,000 adults over 70.

-China is not the only country recording notable reductions in air pollution levels during the pandemic.
-Reductions in Italy have been similarly startling.
-Since the country enacted stay-at-home orders, NO2 levels in northern Italy have fallen by about 40% and the waters in Venice have become beautifully clear.
+China is not the only country that recorded notable reductions in air pollution levels during the pandemic.
+Reductions in Italy were similarly startling.
+When the country enacted stay-at-home orders, NO2 levels in northern Italy fell by about 40% and the waters in Venice became beautifully clear.

-In the United States, San Francisco is one of the cities monitoring significant changes in pollution levels.
-The EPA recently confirmed a year-to-year drop of over 30% in pollution levels since the city’s shelter-in-place order.
+In the United States, San Francisco was one of the cities monitoring significant changes in pollution levels.
+The EPA even confirmed a year-to-year drop of over 30% in pollution levels when the city’s shelter-in-place order began.
 Perhaps more shocking is the 50% drop in NO2 recorded just one week after the order was implemented.

-Similar declines in pollutants caused by vehicle emissions have been detected in major cities across the U.S. including Seattle, Los Angeles, Chicago, Atlanta, and New York.
+Similar declines in pollutants caused by vehicle emissions were detected in major cities across the U.S. including Seattle, Los Angeles, Chicago, Atlanta, and New York.

 More Environmental Benefits of Remote Work from Fewer Commutes

-In addition to reductions in NO2 and PM2.5, other air pollutant measurements have shown marked reductions during the pandemic.
-Carbon dioxide (CO2) levels have fallen 25% across China and 16%in San Francisco.
+In addition to reductions in NO2 and PM2.5, other air pollutant measurements showed marked reductions during the pandemic.
+Carbon dioxide (CO2) levels fell 25% across China and 16% in San Francisco.
 Researchers at Columbia University measured a 50% reduction in carbon monoxide (CO) emissions in New York City.

 Additional Environmental Benefits of Remote Work to Explore